QuestPDF/QuestPDF-Documentation/docs/api-reference/canvas.md

 ![example](/api-reference/canvas-rounded-rectangle.png =175x)

 ::: tip
-Did you know that the Canvas element can also be used to combine QuestPDF with other, SkiaSharp-based libraries?
-A great example of such situation is drawing vector-based charts.
+Did you know that the `Canvas` element can also be used to combine QuestPDF with other, SkiaSharp-based libraries?
+A great example of this is drawing vector-based charts.
 Please take a look [at this example](/examples/implementing-charts).
 :::